jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_legal_datahandlingsecurity.md

 ## Where is customer data stored?
 As of April 2018, all data is uploaded to Azure datacenters in North America.
 The datacenters utilized include: *North Central*, *South Central* and *East US2*.

+The best place to go is the [Windows Azure](https://azure.microsoft.com/en-us/overview/trusted-cloud/) site itself.

 ## How long is customer data kept?
 Data uploaded to Cloud Connect is kept indefinitely.
 However, we make no promises about how long we'll keep customers' data.
 Quest may purge 'old data' in order to keep our financial costs under control.